kevinbuhmann/nganalyzer/README.md

 # nganalyzer

-`nganalyzer` is a tool for linting Angular apps.
+`nganalyzer` is a tool for analyzing Angular apps.

 ## Installation